Drop protective order lawyer in Fairfax, Virginia

 - The opportunity to be heard and to defend yourself with a lawyer against those charges.

 Because protective orders are part of public record, they can damage your image and may cause you trouble when searching for an apartment to rent, buying a home, or even getting a job.
+These are just some of the reasons why it is necessary to have a robust defense when there is a restraining order against you.
+If a restraining order is based on exaggerated, misrepresented or misleading claims, it is even more important that you protect yourself and work with a lawyer who can help you navigate the situation.
+Seek a lawyer who has had adequate experience fighting for clients who have had a restraining order filed against them.
+They will be the most familiar with the specific legal strategies that can produce the best results for your case.
+As skilled lawyers, they can assess your side of the story and form an argument that fairly represents your explanation.
 Even if there is truth in the order, you have the right to defend yourself, and should court be something you want to avoid, you can try to get the claimant to drop the protective order.

 When going before the court, you should always take your protective order seriously, even if you have proof that the order was filed under false circumstances.
+Do not dismiss the order or take it lightly, no matter what proof you have.
+How you respond to a restraining order will be heavily scrutinized by the court.
 These orders are taken seriously regardless of how true they are, and they are considered true until proven to be otherwise, so keep that in mind.

 The hearing is going to be your chance and your lawyer’s chance to prove inconsistencies or exaggerations in the other party’s story.
+Your argument should not have any gaps or unclear points that the other party may call attention to.
 Once you are certain you are on the other end of a protective order, start to gather evidence that will aid you and bring that evidence with you to the hearing.
 You want everything in your corner that you can possibly have.

 May Law LLP understands just how damaging a protective order can be, and we’re here to help you.
 Contact us today to work alongside one of our lawyers that specializes in dropping protective orders in Fairfax, VA.